iameberedavid/Database-Creation-Using-SQL/README.md

 | Medium | [eberedavid](https://eberedavid.medium.com) |
 | Twitter | [iameberedavid](https://twitter.com/iameberedavid) |

+## Article Publication

+I went further to explain the work process of this project in an article published on Medium.
+Click on this link to find the article: [Database Creation Using SQL](https://eberedavid.medium.com/database-creation-using-sql-4f61a3873bb3)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.